Man’s Best Friend:

 But could you really trust him?
 As in rely on him?
 Was there any actual substance there?

-More to the point, could you have trusted him not to get some bright idea after the big conference is over, and all the communal decisions agreed upon, and to foul up everything for everybody else by going off half-cocked on some “cunning plan” of his own?
+More to the point, could you have trusted him not to get some bright idea after the big conference is over, and all the communal decisions agreed upon, and then to foul up everything for everybody else by going off half-cocked on some “cunning plan” of his own?
 Had he even finally learned that lesson?

 To all appearances, the answer to that is; no, probably not.